carles9000/ut.samples.bin/readme.md

 ## These demos are ready to be run and see what you can do with UT.

-* U-DBU - Example of DBF handling
+* U-DBU - Handling dbf with UT (Dbu)
+* U-SQL - Managing MySQL with UT

 <hr>